 No — typically you will not be paid if your assignment is cut short due to low patient counts.
 However, your recruiter will attempt to find you a replacement assignment quickly.
 Also, the number of shifts allowed to be canceled is written in your contract.
 Some contracts may also have policies about what will happen if the entire assignment is canceled.
 As a side note, you may also want to confirm that you can get out of your housing contract should your contract be canceled.

 13. Is Travel Nursing Good for Career Advancement?

 Traveling as a nurse increases your skill level and makes you a more eligible candidate for future nursing jobs.
 Why?

-- You may have the opportunity to work in a wider variety of specialities.
+- You may have the opportunity to work in a wider variety of specialties

-Fill out this short form and we’ll connect you with up to four travel nursing agencies.
+We’ve compiled a complete step-by-step guide on how to become a travel nurse.
+You can also fill out this short form to get connected with up to four travel nursing agencies.
 We work with the top staffing companies whose recruiters work hard to connect you with the best opportunities available.